TaoMedAI/RareSeek-R1/README.md

 ### Model Weights

-The pretrained weights of **RareSeek-R1** can be accessed upon request via [HuggingFace (TaoMedAI/RareSeek-R1)](https://huggingface.co/TaoMedAI/RareSeek-R1) for non-commercial research and academic use.
+The model weights of **RareSeek-R1** can be accessed upon request via [HuggingFace (TaoMedAI/RareSeek-R1)](https://huggingface.co/TaoMedAI/RareSeek-R1) for non-commercial research and academic use.

 > **Note:** Once access is granted, please download the model weights and place them in the `models/` directory.
 You will typically receive a response within one week of submitting your request.
 If you do not hear back in a timely manner, please contact the corresponding author.